Room2Grow Reveals Your Baby's Gender — With a Nursery

 After finding expectant parents willing to give their plan a try, Chris and Stacy set to work.
 Last spring, their reality show, Room2Grow — featuring the pilot episode of the nursery gender reveal — premiered online.

-The couple says they currently are pitching the show to several networks, including HGTV, Lifetime and TLC.
+The couple says they have plans to pitch the show.
 The show pilot is available at room2growtv.com.

 Prior to their first nursery project, Chris, an art teacher in the West Mifflin Area School District, had mostly done murals, which is his main contribution to the projects, while Stacy — a physical education teacher in the same district — handles more of the room’s design element.